vrui-vr/.github/profile/README.md

 ## Documentation and Support

-Independent user and contriburor documentation, support files, and disucssion boards are associeted directly with each VRUI Organization repository.
-For help related to the VRUI Developer Toolkit or a speciciic VRUI application, visit the applications Github repository.
-Links to all VRUI community repositories appear below in the Repositories section of this page.
+We are currently in the process of migrating the VRUI Developer Toolkit and all VRUI applications from it's original CVS reporository to GitHub.
+When our migration is complete, independent user and contriburor documentation, support files, and disucssion boards will be associeted directly with each VRUI Organization repository.

+During this migration, the original, combined VRUI documentation and help forums can be access at the [VRUI Toolkit Overview and Documentation Website](https://web.cs.ucdavis.edu/~okreylos/ResDev/Vrui/).

 <!--